haochuan/2app/README.md

 # 2app

-Convert web projects into native desktop apps for MacOSX, Linux and Windows useing Electron.
+Convert web projects into native desktop apps for MacOSX, Linux and Windows using Electron.

 ## Installation